 University of Texas Rio Grande Valley Library

 Gloria Anzaldúa (1942 - 2004) was a native of the Rio Grande Valley area.
-She was born in Raymondville, attended Texas Pan Am University, and later lived in and is buried in Hargill.
+She was born in Raymondville, graduated from Texas Pan Am University (now the University of Texas Rio Grande Valley) and the University of Texas at Austin, and later lived in and is buried in Hargill.
 Anzaldúa wrote a number of books in her life but is best known for Borderlands/La Frontera: The New Mestiza, published in 1987 by Aunt Lute Books in San Francisco.
 The book was hailed at the time of publication (it was named by Library Journal as one of the 38 best books of 1987), but has continued to grow in importance in the three decades since publication and is now widely considered a groundbreaking classic.
 The book became a foundational work in the areas of border studies, Chicana feminism, and LGBTQ rights.
 Anzaldua was openly a lesbian and wrote about it, which was quite unusual at the time, especially among Hispanic writers.
 It cleared a path for a generation of authors that includes Sandra Cisneros, Julia Alvarez, Ana Castillo, and Norma Cantú, all of whom wrote essays praising Anzaldúa and her huge influence in an introduction to the 20th anniversary edition of Borderlands/La Frontera in 2007.

 About the University of Texas Rio Grande Valley Edinburg Library